 Hogan Hospital Internship Program

-GHA member hospitals have the opportunity to apply for a $5,000 award to fund an internship position for a student preparing to enter a health-related curriculum in post-secondary education.
+GHA is helping enhance the health care workforce.
+Hospitals can apply for $5,000 to fund an internship position for a student in a health-related curriculum in post-secondary education.
+Examples include an RN or LPN working to get his or her BSN degree.
 Of the $5,000 award, an amount determined by the hospital shall be awarded to the intern for the purpose of subsidizing costs associated with their post-secondary education following the satisfactory completion of a minimum of 185 hours for the internship.

 Signed MOUs may be accepted at any time following the February announcement.